Connect with others who understand.

 When fructose is metabolized (changed into a form the body can use), it’s largely converted to glucose (blood sugar).
 A hormone called insulin controls how much glucose is let into cells to be used for fuel and how much stays in the blood.
 In people with type 1 or type 2 diabetes, insulin is not able to properly regulate blood glucose levels, so they must be carefully monitored.

-The glycemic index is 0-to-100 rating scale that indicates how quickly a food item causes a spike in blood glucose when it’s digested.
+The glycemic index is a 0-to-100 rating scale that indicates how quickly a food item causes a spike in blood glucose when it’s digested.
 High-ranking foods are high in carbohydrates, especially refined or simple carbohydrates, which break down into sugar and can rapidly raise blood glucose levels.
 If untreated, hyperglycemia (high blood glucose) can damage nerves, blood vessels, and other tissues, leading to serious health problems in people with diabetes.

 Whole Fruits vs. Fruit Juices